 As a litigator, Ms. Colón’s practice consists primarily of contractual disputes in the oil and gas, energy, maritime, construction, and shipping industries.
 Ms. Colón’s litigation experience includes commercial construction disputes, product liability claims, intellectual property matters, judgment enforcement/debt collection, officer and director liability claims, business tort disputes, and personal injury/wrongful death actions.
 Ms. Colón has appeared in state, federal, and arbitral forums throughout the country.

-Ms. Colón’s practice also encompasses corporate transactions, such as entity formation, borrowing/refinancing, corporate acquisitions, asset disposition, and requests for equitable adjustment to government contracts.
-Additionally, Ms. Colón has negotiated, drafted, and reviewed a wide array of contracts, including construction contracts, master service agreements, intercreditor agreements, security agreements, operating agreements, joint venture agreements, and teaming agreements.
+Ms. Colón’s practice also encompasses corporate transactions, such as entity formation, construction projects, borrowing/refinancing, corporate acquisitions, asset disposition, and requests for equitable adjustment to government contracts.
+Additionally, Ms. Colón has negotiated, drafted, and reviewed a wide array of complex commercial contracts, including EPC contracts and master service agreements in the power generation industry, intercreditor agreements, security agreements, operation and maintenance services agreements for power facility owners, equipment and land leases, joint venture agreements, and teaming agreements.